ProvableHQ/leo/documentation/language/layout.md

 }
 ```

-- An unqualified item is accessible only from its defining source file.
+- Only the source file can use an unqualified item.
-- An `export` item is accessible from other modules in the same package and from dependent packages.
+- Other modules in the same package and dependent packages can use an `export` item.
-- Items declared inside `program { … }` are already part of the program interface and cannot use `export`.
+- Items in `program { … }` are part of the program interface.
+Do not use `export` on these items.
-- Exported helper functions are inlined into importer bytecode.
-They are not separate on-chain functions.
+- Leo includes exported helper function bytecode in the importer.
+It does not deploy the functions separately.

 ### Accessing Submodules of Imported Programs

-An imported program can organize its source across submodules.
-Use an extended locator path to access an exported `struct`, `const`, `interface`, or helper `fn` in those submodules:
+An imported program can use submodules.
+Use an extended locator path to access an exported `struct`, `const`, `interface`, or helper `fn` in these submodules:

 ```text
 program.aleo::submodule::item